 Whereas the hair bleach we use; contains hydrogen peroxide and ammonia in a cream form.
-These chemicals are what matters the most.
+These chemicals are what matter the most.

 The creamy consistency of the regular hair bleach allows it to be applied to the hair only.
 Also, the concentration of hydrogen peroxide and ammonia in the hair bleach is low.

-Also, if a small amount falls in our skin, it will not cause any burns and damage.
+Also, if a small amount falls on our skin, it will not cause any burns and damage.
 It will be okay if we wash it off with water only.

 But, with Clorox, this is not the scenario.
 The high concentration of sodium hypochlorite will over-process your hair, leaving it extremely damaged.

-Not only that, these chemicals are also mutagens and corrosive.
-Altogether, Clorox is not only harmful to the hair but also the skin and eyes.
+Not only that, but, these chemicals are also mutagens and corrosive.
+Altogether, Clorox is not only harmful to the hair but also to the skin and eyes.

 So there are many reasons why Clorox should not be the definite choice for bleaching the hair.